gt-flexr/nvmpi-portable/README.md

 # nvmpi-portable

-L4T Multimedia API with ffmpeg, jetson-ffmpeg, and opencv4.
+L4T (Linux for Tegra) Multimedia API with ffmpeg, jetson-ffmpeg, and opencv4.
+This is a lightweight portable API for hardware-accelerated encoding/decoding on NVIDIA Jetson.

 ## Installation
 1. Dependencies